CSculptor/BasicCalculator/README.md

 ### BASIC CALCULATOR USING KEYPAD :

--This project involves a basic calculator using the PIC18F452 microcontroller, an LCD display, and keypad.
+- This project involves a basic calculator using the PIC18F452 microcontroller, an LCD display, and keypad.
--The calculator supports basic arithmetic operations (+, -, *, /).
+- The calculator supports basic arithmetic operations (+, -, *, /).